prof-rossetti/flask-firebase-template-2022/README.md

      1. Choose an existing Google Analytics account or create a new one.
      2. Automatically create a new property in this account.

-### Firebase Auth
+### Google Analytics

-Instructions TBA
+From the Firebase project's "Analytics Dashboard" menu, find the web property that was created during the previous step.

-> After creating the Firebase project, visit it's "Authentication" settings, and "Get Started" to **enable the "Google" sign-in option**.
+If there was an issue and you don't see anything, no worries - you can click the web icon to "Add Firebase to your web app".
+Give the app a name and register it (hosting not necessary).

-> Click the gear icon to visit the "Project Settings" page, locate the "Your Apps" section, and **create a Web App**, or use an existing one.
-When you create the app (or in the future by visiting its settings page, finding the "Firebase SDK snippet", and clicking "Config"), you'll see the **Firebase SDK credentials**.
-Use these values for the `FIREBASE_` environment variables (see "Configuration" section below).
+You should now be able to visit [Google Analytics](https://analytics.google.com/) and find the web property you created.
+From Google Analytics, visit the web property's admin settings, specifically the "Property Settings", and find the numeric **Property Id** (e.g. "XXXXXXXXXX").
+Use this value for the `GA_TRACKER_ID` environment variable, in this format: `"UA-XXXXXXXXXX-1"` (see "Environment Variables" section below).

 ### Firestore Database Setup